 The breathtaking views of Costa Rica’s captivating landscapes are something that you will never grow tired of.
 The rolling green mountains of rooftops lining the scenic countryside are priceless.

-Even better why not have them come to see you, picking them up at the airport is direct and you will be in and out in no time at all.
-The bus route even stops right out front of the SJO airport it is that efficient.
+Even better, why not have them come to see you?
+Picking them up at the airport is direct, and you will be in and out in no time at all.
+The bus stops right in front of the SJO airport.

 6. Never a dull day when looking for some excitement

-The Central Valley’s convenient location to San Jose means that you can revel in your quiet days in the surrounding regions and still be able to get to everything you need quickly and easily.
+The Central Valley’s convenient location to San Jose means that you can revel in your quiet days in the surrounding regions and still get to everything you need quickly and easily.

-You will be close to the National Theatre, museums, galleries, outdoor concerts, and festivals you have art, culture, and nightlife all in neighboring proximity.
+You will be close to the National Theatre, museums, galleries, outdoor concerts, and festivals with art, culture, and nightlife all in neighboring proximity.

 Sports events, casinos, clubs, and all the exciting destinations are within the Central Valley.
 The Central Valley is essentially the hub and pivotal destination for the country.